bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 implementation from [1] gives the latter.
 Both are very similar, and the testing done in [2] seems to favor the latter.

-In either case for Equation 14, for a given hierarchical link :math:`(u, v)`, we are basically trying to pull them closer (numerator), while pushing a random negative sample of the non-relations apart (denominator).
+In either case, from Equation 14, for a given hierarchical link :math:`(u, v)`, we are basically trying to pull them closer (numerator), while pushing a random negative sample of the non-relations apart (denominator).
 This can be interpreted as a soft ranking loss where :math:`d(u, v)` comes before